Lithium battery fires

 Our safety advice

-- If a battery shows signs of swelling, overheating, or emitting smoke, safely remove it and report the incident to appropriate authorities.
+- If a battery shows signs of overheating, swelling or other forms of damage do not use the battery.
+Dispose of it appropriately and report the defect to the manufacturer.

 How to safely store and charge lithium-ion batteries